The success of the “Call of Cthulhu” role-playing game likely

 original game remains, but every component has been updated and new elements of gameplay have

-been added, which has lead to greater complexity.
-Numerous expansions have been released for the
+been added, which has led to greater complexity.
+Numerous expansions for the game have been

 (Purchase from Amazon.com.)

-- More straightforward than Chaosium’s “Mythos”, this game is much more likely
+- More straightforward than Chaosium’s Mythos, this game is much more likely to draw

 (Purchase from Amazon.com.)